ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [ ] If powerful “general-purpose” quantum computers are developed, they will render all encryption algorithms useless. {{ selected: No. Such computers will render useless common *public-key* algorithms that are popular in 2020.
 However, while they will halve the effective bit length of symmetric encryption algorithms, they will not render them useless; a 256-bit key for a symmetric encryption algorithm will effectively become a 128-bit key, which is still adequately secure for most purposes.
 In addition, new public-key algorithms are being developed that resist attacks from such quantum computers. }}

 # Other Topics

+> 🎥 This chapter describes topics on the fundamentals of developing secure software that have not been covered elsewhere, including handling vulnerability disclosures, assurance cases, the basics after development, formal methods, and top vulnerability lists.

 This chapter describes topics on the fundamentals of developing secure software that have not been covered elsewhere, including handling vulnerability disclosures, assurance cases, the basics after development, formal methods, and top vulnerability lists.